 - Now, you can use any of the Custom Formatting techniques for the rest of the values in the example sheet.

-3. Using ROUND Function in Excel
+3. Using ROUND Function for Up to 2 Decimal Places in Excel

 For rounding a number, you can use a function called the ROUND function.
 Furthermore, you can know more about the ROUND function by clicking the above link.

 num_digits: The number of digits to which the number should be rounded.

 Since our agenda is to round numbers in Excel by 2 decimal places, in the following examples, we will use 2 in the placeholder for num_digits.

 Here, we have written the ROUND function for the average score of Jasmin.
 From a number of 4 decimal places, it provided a number to 2 decimal places.

 Furthermore, if you notice, you will see in the Average column the number was 748.6667, but in the Rounded Average column, the value is 748.67.

 Hope you can remember, whenever the leaving digit is going to be more or equal 5, 1 is added to the rightmost remaining digit.
 The ROUND function adapts the same method.